HiP-App/HiP-Auth/README.md

 ## Getting started

  * Clone the repository.
- * Update the database connection string & Admin user in the appsettings.json file.
+ * Create a new file "appsettings.Development.json" at "scr/Auth".
+(See "src/Auth/appsettings.Development.json.example")
+ * Update the new appsettings.Development.json file to match your needs.
- * `dotnet ef database update` seeds and updates your database.
+ * Run `dotnet ef database update` to update your database.

 ## How to develop